 Elevation: 8,082 ft

-Tripod Peak is a highly visible peak is located at the south end of the highest section of the West Mountains.
+Tripod Peak is a highly visible peak is located at the South End of the highest section of the West Mountains.
 This group of peaks includes Granite Peak, Snowbank Mountain and the Gem County High Point.
 USGS Tripod Peak

-Southern Route, Class 1
+South Route, Class 1